-There isn't anything more appealing than seeing ‘spa bath’ on an accommodation reservation site, however, when spa baths are not cleaned and maintained properly it can turn into a disaster!
+There isn't anything more appealing than seeing a ‘spa bath’ on an accommodation reservation site, however, when spa baths are not cleaned and maintained properly it can turn into a disaster!
 There is nothing worse than filling up the bath only to see bits of hair, mould, bacteria even just dirty water in the bath, this can become a terrifying experience for guests even resulting in bad feedback.

 Why should we clean and sanitise spa baths?

 Spa baths are a common hiding place for nasty bacteria and other harmful organisms that can cause serious illnesses if not properly maintained.
-Legionella bacteria, E. coli (Escherichia coli) and Staphylococcus aureus infection (aka staph or golden staph) that has been left to multiply in the jets, pipes and pumps where biofilm (slimy growths of bacteria, algae and fungi) is allowed to form.
+Legionella bacteria, E. coli (Escherichia coli) and Staphylococcus aureus infection (aka staph or golden staph) that have been left to multiply in the jets, pipes and pumps where biofilm (slimy growths of bacteria, algae and fungi) is allowed to form.
 Spas also generate aerosols (tiny airborne water droplets) that can be inhaled.
 It is really important to clean and sanitise your system properly.

 ‘Who was last in this spa and did they have any illness or open wounds?
 When was the last time this spa was properly cleaned, sanitised and treated ?'

 If you are providing accommodation services, you don’t want your guests thinking about this, which they are.
 XO2® SpaKling was designed for these very reasons; to clean and sanitise spa baths… and other stuff so that you can impress your guests with amazing accommodation experiences.

 How do you clean and sanitise a spa bath?

 The Health Department highly recommends treating your spas after every single guest checkout.
 This is your duty of care.
 XO2® wants to help you with this so we have put together steps to ensure every spa bath is left SpaKling!

 Step 1.
 Fill the spa bath with cold or hot water to 3cm above the jet line.
 Hot water is